11 Questions about virtual reality and augmented reality headsets to ask before you buy one

 If the headset comes with a QR Code, or if one is available online, that means that you will be able to watch YouTube videos in virtual reality, and play the thousands of VR games in the app stores.

 If you happen to wear glasses, not being able to use them with your headset could be a potential deal-breaker.
-The Oculus, Vive, and PlayStation VR all reportedly fit over glasses, but it could be a tight fit depending on their size.
+The Oculus, Vive, and PlayStation VR all fit over my glasses, but it could be a tight fit depending on the size of your particular set of glasses.

-As an alternative, you might also want to check if the lenses on the headsets are adjustable.
+As an alternative, if you wear glasses, you might also want to check if the lenses on the headsets are adjustable, instead.

 With the high-end headsets, you will need special add-ons to get augmented reality.
-Daydream View doesn't currently support augmented reality at all.
+Daydream View doesn't currently support augmented reality at all and neither does the Oculus Go.

 But Google Cardboard headsets often do.
 All you need is an outside cover that lets the phone's built-in camera see out.